keir-nellyer/CommunicationsFramework/README.md

 * Heartbeats which allow us to determine if the other side has disconnected quickly.
 * Fully documented frontend, no need to deal with confusing internals (just make sure you only use classes within the "api" package).

+## Coming Soon

+* ConnectionManagerBuilder to customize each aspect of the manager
+* ConnectionBuilder to customize each aspect of the connection
+* Default options set in ConnectionManager, applied to each connection when created
+* Better way of handling very simple packets

 ## Usage

 [JavaDoc](http://ikeirnez.github.io/CommunicationsFramework/javadocs/)